MrYCL/obb87/README.md

 - With 89 WS2812 RGB lights.

 # Change this keymap
-You can fork my repositories and change your keymap [here](https://nickcoutsos.github.io/keymap-editor/).
+You can fork this repository and change your keymap [here](https://nickcoutsos.github.io/keymap-editor/).